 Being surrounded by all this nature means you’re in the best possible place to view grizzly bears in their natural habitat.
 Armed with a camera and some steely nerves you’ll embark on a wildlife tour with an expert tracking guide to view the grizzlies that prowl the coastline in search of salmon.
 Rise bright and early the next day and if you’re feeling energetic, take a hiking trip along the Kwalate River for a chance to view iconic bald eagles.
 Your last morning at the lodge can be spent getting in a few last photo opportunities of the bears before catching a floatplane back to Campbell River.

 Time to hit the road again as you head south west towards Tofino; BC’s undisputed coastal gem that’s characterised by its secluded inlets and soft sandy beaches flanked by cedar forests.
 Whilst in Tofino you’ll be staying at the renowned Wickaninnish Inn, with its unpretentious elegance and views to match.
-We promise waking up to a sparkling horizon, knowing your nearest neighbour is the Pacific Rim National Park, makes everything okay with the world.
-Take to the seas for a whale watching trip, where nutrient rich waters and sheltered bays make this is one of the best places in the world to view a myriad of species such as Gray Whales and Humpback Whales.
+We promise waking up to a sparkling horizon, with the Pacific Rim National Park your next-door neighbour, makes everything okay with the world.
+Take to the seas for a whale watching trip, where nutrient-rich waters and sheltered bays make this one of the best places in the world to view a myriad of species such as gray and humpback whales.
 After a day out on the ocean you can spend the following day simply enjoying the pristine beaches of Tofino, or taking to the waves to tame the pounding surf.